An objection is not a rejection; it is simply a request for more information. - Bo Bennett

 Lack of Trust

-Trust comes down to whether or not the prospect believes you can do what you say you can do.
+Trust comes down to whether or not the buyer believes you can do what you say you can do.
 If they do, it mitigates risk and gets you closer to the sale.
 You build this trust the old fashion way; you earn it.

 - Start with research.
-The more knowledge you have about the prospect’s company and industry, the more confidence the prospect will have in your services.
+The more knowledge you have about the prospect’s company and industry the more confidence the prospect will have in your services.

 - Balance inquiry and advocacy.
 Find the balance between asking questions and talking about your offerings.
 One of the best ways to advocate is by telling stories.
 Sharing relevant stories and examples also shows how you’ve helped similar businesses and is the best way to build credibility.
-Stories are an endearing and tangible way to demonstrate the intangible – just make sure to articulate outcomes and results.
+Stories are an endearing and tangible way to demonstrate the intangible—just make sure to articulate outcomes and results.

 Lack of Money

 - Listen fully and confirm money is the issue.
 When your prospect raises a concern about money, listen fully to the objection and start by making sure it’s a money issue.
 Price objections often mask non-money issues that lie under the surface.
 Work to uncover the real objection by asking, “If money were no object, what would be your ideal solution?”
-If you and the prospect can achieve a common vision, it will be easier to work out budget issues.
+If you and the prospect can achieve a common vision, it'll be easier to work out budget issues.

 - Avoid talking cost structure.
 Often a prospect will ask you to break down the pricing into billable hours so they can understand it better.
 Don’t talk cost structure; it’s a slippery slope that will have you justifying your price and not your value.